pascualgroup/varmodel3/post_analysis/README.md

 ## Calculate prevalence
 The script `CalculPreval.py` calculates the prevalence, the number of participants, and the number of hosts at a specific time.
-It uses the "sampled_host" table from the varmodel3 output database (in [SQLite3 format](https://www.sqlite.org/fileformat.html) format).
+It uses the "sampled_host" table from the varmodel3 output database (in [SQLite3 format](https://www.sqlite.org/fileformat.html)).
 #### Example command
 `python CalculPreval.py --inputfile '/path/to/file.txt' --time 300`